Panasonic Flashxpress Digital Small Toaster Oven In-depth Review

 - Baking Pan

-The only thing standing out from the stainless steel casing is the slide-out crumb tray on the bottom to help with cleaning (+1).
+Standing out from its already eye-catching exterior is the slide-out crumb tray on the bottom to help with cleaning (+3).
 Keep in mind to push the crumb tray all the way in or there’ll be gaps.

 The oven has two bumps on the back which act as back buffers but we think they could be longer (+2).
 The shape of the cool-touch door handle makes it easy to grab (+2).